 What is the right to object?

-This right gives you the right to object to the processing of your personal data.
-This effectively allows you to ask organisations to stop processing your personal data.
+You have the right to object to the processing of your personal data.
+This means that you are allowed to ask organisations to stop processing it.

 When does the right to object apply?

 You have the absolute right to object to the processing of your personal data if it is for direct marketing purposes.

 You can also object if the processing is for:

 - A task carried out in the public interest or based on legitimate interests;

 - The exercise of official authority vested in the organisation; or

 - Scientific or historical research, or statistical purposes.